rust-lang/cargo/src/doc/guide.md

 1 directory, 2 files
 ```

+If we had just used `cargo new hello_world` without the `--bin` flag, then the
+we would have a `lib.rs` instead of a `main.rs`.
+For now, however, this is all
-This is all we need to get started.
+we need to get started.
 First, let's check out `Cargo.toml`:

 ```toml
 [package]